 Steps to Apply for Student Financial Aid at Tri-C:

-- Apply for a Personal Identification Number (PIN) from the U.S. Department of Education.
-This number serves as your electronic signature for the Free Application for Federal Student Aid (FAFSA) application and allows you access to your personal federal student aid information.
-Dependent students will also need to have at least one parent obtain a PIN for their electronic signature on the FAFSA.
+- Apply for a Federal Student Aid (FSA) ID from the U.S. Department of Education.
+This ID serves as your electronic signature for the Free Application for Federal Student Aid (FAFSA) application and allows you access to your personal federal student aid information.
+Dependent students will also need to have at least one parent obtain an FSA ID for their electronic signature on the FAFSA.
 You may apply for an FSA ID here.
 For more information on how to create an FSA ID, click here.

 - Complete the FAFSA for the appropriate school year beginning as early as January 1.
 The Tri-C federal school code is 003040.